marchevska/sudachen.github.io/index.md

 To research something interesting me I often do tiny pet project.
 Sometimes it becomes not so tiny ;).
 I have a lot pet projects and not all of them are presented in my github.
 By the way you can simply look in my GitHub profile to find more.
 There I count only last projects related to my current interests.

 ### Myelofon &nbsp; _[sudachen.github.io/Myelofon](https://sudachen.github.io/Myelofon)_
-**Myelofon** is an EEG sensor and the set of required software and firmware to getting frequency spectrum of the brain activity and analyze it and its dynamic.
+**Myelofon** is an EEG sensor and the set of required software and firmware to getting and analyze frequency spectrum of the brain activity and its dynamic.

 ### uCcm &nbsp; _[sudachen.github.io/uccm](https://sudachen.github.io/uccm)_
 **uCcm** is an uC Cortex-M zero-config building tool and modules manager.
 It does not require additional configuration files.
 All required information needed to build firmware exists in sources.